 On first day before lecture I was introduced to Professor Iyyer.
-Prof Iyyer was the conceiver of the project.
+Prof Iyyer conceived the project.
 For a man of his stature Iyyer sir was quite an unassuming personality, very approachable and amiable.
-Generally OSS is misunderstood but I was glad to learn, that he had an excellent understanding of technologies that he wished to use on this project.
+Generally OSS is misunderstood, but I was glad to learn, that he had an excellent understanding of technologies that he wished to use on this project.

-First day was on 3d modelling.
+First day was on 3d modeling.
 During the first part of the lecture I felt an eerie quietness from the class, considering my previous tutoring experiences it was kind of drab session ;).
 Yet I felt that they actually understood the most of it, again quite unlike the IEL students ;).
-During a break I approached Sameer Sir to solve the mystery, I was told that ‘they are excited!’, he said “they didn’t knew all of what you taught existed”.
+During a break I approached Sameer Sir to solve the mystery, I was told that ‘they are excited!’, he said “they were not aware of what you taught them existed in blender”.

-I admit I haven’t planned for assignments as such but this was a best chance to do it.
-In the end patience paid off and after initial hitch they began to transgress their modelling skills and understanding.
+I admit I haven’t planned for assignments as such but this was the best chance for it.
+In the end patience paid off and after initial hitches all began to transgress their modeling skills and understanding.
 It was a long day we have outstretched the timings by more than 2 hrs.

 To lighten their minds I offered them to have a go at our recently released game Pahelika.
 All of them were hooked.
 While Chirag was handling the controls they all were playing with feedbacks and suggestions, it was a great time!.